hangle/Notecard/documents/DesignNotes/notecard.md

 </pre>

 <p>The script beginning with the single '%' symbol, followed by a <br />
-classname, such as,   "Notecard", create objects from four case <br />
+classname, such as,   "Notecard", create objects from five case <br />
-classes (Notecard, CardSet, RowerNode, and  DisplayText).     </p>
+classes (Notecard, CardSet, RowerNode, DisplayText and <br />
+NotecardTask).     </p>

 <pre><code>            CreateClass.scala
             -----------------